-In addition, in March 2013, we announced a global strategic collaboration with Celgene Corporation, or Celgene, to discover, develop and commercialize chimeric antigen receptor-modified T cells, or CAR T cells, as potentially disease-altering therapies in oncology.
+In March 2013, we entered into a global strategic collaboration with Celgene Corporation, or Celgene, to discover, develop and commercialize chimeric antigen receptor-modified T cells, or CAR T cells, as potentially disease-altering therapies in oncology.
 This collaboration has an initial term of three years, and Celgene has made a \$75.0 million up-front, non-refundable cash payment to us as consideration for entering into the collaboration.
-During the three and nine months ended September 30, 2014, we recognized \$6.3 million and \$18.8 million, respectively, of revenue associated with our collaboration with Celgene related to the research and development services performed.
-As of September 30, 2014, there is \$36.5 million of deferred revenue related to our collaboration with Celgene that is classified as current or long-term in the accompanying balance sheets based on the contractual term of the arrangement.
+During the three months ended March 31, 2015 and 2014, we recognized \$6.3 million of revenue associated with our collaboration with Celgene related to the research and development services performed.
+As of March 31, 2015, we have classified \$24.3 million of deferred revenue related to our collaboration with Celgene in the accompanying balance sheets based on the contractual term of the arrangement.
+We expect the first product candidate from this collaboration to enter clinical trials in early 2016.

-On June 30, 2014, we acquired Precision Genome Engineering, Inc., or Pregenen, a privately-held biotechnology company headquartered in Seattle, Washington.
+In June 2014, we acquired Precision Genome Engineering, Inc., or Pregenen, a privately-held biotechnology company headquartered in Seattle, Washington.
 Through the acquisition, we obtained rights to Pregenen's gene editing and cell signaling technology.
-Under the terms of the agreement, we paid the former Pregenen equityholders \$5.1 million in cash and issued 405,400 shares of our common stock with a fair value of \$15.6 million, which were registered on July 30, 2014.
-The consideration for the transaction also includes an additional 94,117 shares of our common stock that will be held for a period of 18 months after the acquisition and may be used to settle certain claims for indemnification for breaches or inaccuracies in Pregenen's representations and warranties, covenants, and agreements.
-Additionally, the total consideration was subject to post-closing adjustments relating to the working capital of Pregenen as of closing, and 2,119 shares with a fair value of \$0.1 million were issued in July 2014.
-The agreement also provides for up to \$135.0 million in future contingent cash payments by us upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15.0 million relates to preclinical milestones, \$20.1 million relates to clinical milestones and \$99.9 million relates to commercial milestones.
-These future contingent cash payments have a fair value of \$6.6 million as of September 30, 2014.
+The agreement provides for up to \$135.0 million in future contingent cash payments by us upon the achievement of certain preclinical, clinical and commercial milestones related to the Pregenen technology, of which \$15.0 million relates to preclinical milestones, \$20.1 million relates to clinical milestones and \$99.9 million relates to commercial milestones.
+We estimate future contingent cash payments have a fair value of \$7.0 million as of March 31, 2015.